resonite-modding-group/ResoniteModLoader/README.md

 ## Finding Mods

+For an easy way to find and manage mods, check out [Resolute](https://github.com/Gawdl3y/Resolute).
+It simplifies the installation and updating for verified mods from the [mod manifest](https://github.com/resonite-modding-group/resonite-mod-manifest).

-A list of known mods will be made available on the Resonite Mod List.
-New mods and updates will also announced in [our Discord][Resonite Modding Discord].
+New mods and updates also are posted in [our Discord][Resonite Modding Discord].

 ## Frequently Asked Questions